brohitbrose/linkedin-games/README.md

 - The bookkeeping to track row/column validity is trivially handled via boolean array(s) or bitfields.
 - For tracking locale validity (i.e. ensuring that all neighboring cells of a placed queen are marked as invalid), notice that row/column validity already handles everything but diagonal neighbors.
 Thus, we simply tack on a per-cell counter that identifies how many already-placed queens diagonally touch this cell.
-Any counter is at most 2, as in the following example:
+Any counter is at most 2, as in the following example (asterisk identifies a queen):

 ```
 . . . . . . . . .